 Establish Rules and Expectations for Calls and Conversations

 For more efficient remote work, set clear expectations for communication including frequency, means, scheduling, and behaviour/organisation once on a call.
 Be clear which channels of communication are for various types of communication, such as group video calls for daily check-ins and project updates, instant messages for immediate/urgent business, and email for other standard work-related communications.
-Kim Williams, a business writer at My Writing Way and Best Essay Services, says: “Be clear about your availability, too – and let them know how to reach you in an emergency situation.”
+Kim Williams, a business writer says: “Be clear about your availability, too – and let them know how to reach you in an emergency situation.”

 Establish these expectations as early on as you can, ideally in the first group meeting you have once remote working has been implemented to ensure everyone is on the same page.
 Stay positive and remember that your employees are all adjusting to a new and unpredictable world of working from home – it is up to you to help them learn to navigate it.